Glitch3dPenguin/DashyDashboardForLXC/README.md

-# Dashy Ubuntu Installer Script
+# Dashy LXC Installer Scripts

 - Install dashy without being a Ubuntu expert
 - Does all the heavy lifting on its own